Date: Apr-May 2011

 What is the film forming inside my bottles?

-MEMBERS ONLYI am making wine from my own grapes in Alpine, California and have noticed that occasionally a light film forms on the inside of some bottles.
-I am very meticulous about keeping my winemaking area clean and sanitary.
-The bottles I use, if new, get a light sulfite rinse prior to bottling.
-If they are
+I am making wine from my own grapes in Alpine, California and have noticed that occasionally a light film forms on the inside of some bottles.
+I am very meticulous about keeping

 Can I recondition old corks?